bdebyl/bdebyl-site/content/post/bt_win_linux.md

    ```
    HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\BTHPORT\Parameters\Keys
    ```

+   If you **do not see any Keys under the tree** then you need to open `regedit` as a system-account user.
+One way to do this is using the PsExec by [downloading it from Microsoft Sysinternals](https://learn.microsoft.com/en-us/sysinternals/downloads/psexec).
+Once it is downloaded, you will need to run a command-prompt **as Administrator** and navigate to the location `PsExec` is unzipped and run `PsExec.exe -s -i regedit`.
+The Bluetooth keys should now be visible.

 5. Right-click on `Keys` in the left-hand pane and select `Export`.
 During the dialog change `Save as type` to `Text files` and that the `Export range` is set to `Selected branch`.
 Store this somewhere **accessible by both Windows and Linux** -- if a shared drive is unavailable, use a USB drive or cloud-storage.
 6. Reboot to Linux